JeffWeinell/REEs/README.md

  - 16 other MHC loci were filtered because their baits were all non-specific within the genomes of *T. sirtalis* (**blast results files: XXXXXX)**
  - 12 other MHC loci were already picked as targets (as REEs), and therefore I removed these duplicated targets (**Version1_removed-loci_duplicate-targets.tsv**).

 The remaining 27 MHC loci (non-REEs) and six others that were targetted as REEs (entries 248, 559, 728, 787, 891, and 1944) were included in the final set of target loci for which baits were synthesized.
+WeinellEntry1944 was later recognized as a duplicate of the immune target WeinellEntry1857.

 <!--
 Version1_Target-loci_Jeff-Weinell_10Sep2018.fasta: 1802 REEs (non-MHC), 12 REE/MHCs, 84 MHCs